-These are unrestricted funds that are earmarked by the Trust Board of Directors to be used for particular purposes in the future.
-They are still accounted for as part of the charity's unrestricted funds, as the Directors have the power to re-designate these funds to other purposes.
-Please refer to page 20 for a list of designated funds.
+These are unrestricted funds that are earmarked by the directors to be used for particular purposes in the future.
+They are still accounted for as part of the charity's unrestricted funds, as the directors have the power to re-designate these funds to other purposes.
+Please refer to page 21 for a list of designated funds.